Ever notice how people respond to challenges in two completely different ways?

 Whenever you hear "That's impossible..." or "That's just how it's done..." stop and ask: Is it really?
 What if the opposite were true?

-George Soros showed high agency during the 1992 Black Wednesday crisis.
-While most investors trusted the British government to defend the pound, Soros challenged the narrative, trusted his own analysis, leveraged the entire $1 billion value of his fund to $10 billion and bet against it.
+Legendary investor George Soros showed remarkable agency during the Black Wednesday crisis in 1992.
+While most investors believed the British government would defend the pound, Soros challenged this narrative.
+He leveraged his entire $1 billion fund, so his single position was $10 billion in total, and bet against the pound.
 When the pound collapsed, he made $1 billion in profit.
-Soros didn't wait for consensus — he questioned assumptions, acted boldly, and changed financial history—high agency at its finest.

 Act Before You Feel Ready